-As an independent consultant, she works with various organisations and state authorities, such as the German Federal Foreign Office as an independent advisor in the field of culture and education.
+As an independent consultant, she works with various organisations and state authorities, such as the German Federal Foreign Office, as well as the Goethe Institutes in Indonesia and Romania.
 Following the invitation by the UN High Commissioner for Human Rights, she participated as an expert in the regional consultations on the right to participate in public affairs.

-Helene serves on the Supervisory Board at Wikimedia Germany where she thinks about strategic directions and community growth as part of the free knowledge movement.
-As project lead for tech and community projects, she worked with the Open Knowledge Foundation Germany on openness, using advocacy, technology and training to unlock actionable information for the public good.
+From 2013 to 2018, she worked as project lead for tech and community projects at the Open Knowledge Foundation Germany on openness, using advocacy, technology and training to unlock actionable information for the public good.
 During that time, she served as Ambassador for Germany in the international OpenGLAM network.